Overv/VulkanTutorial/05_Uniform_buffers/01_Descriptor_pool_and_sets.md

 The updates are applied using `vkUpdateDescriptorSets`.
 It accepts two kinds of arrays as parameters: an array of `VkWriteDescriptorSet` and an array of `VkCopyDescriptorSet`.
-The latter can be used to copy the configuration of descriptors, as its name implies.
+The latter can be used to copy descriptors to each other, as its name implies.

 ## Using a descriptor set